gomi42/TextOnPath/README.md

         </textonpath:TextOnPath>
 ```

-or directy assign the path (again any type of Geometry or PathFigure will work) to the Path property of the TextOnPath control
+or directly assign the path (again any type of Geometry or PathFigure will work) to the Path property of the TextOnPath control
 ```xaml
         <textonpath:TextOnPath Margin="445,250,0,0"
                                HorizontalAlignment="Left"